sec-fortress/CRTP-Notes/Local Privilege Escalation.md

 # **Lateral Movement - PowerShell Remoting**

 - Think of **powershell remoting** (PSRemoting) as psexec on steroids but much more silent and super fast!
+- PSRemoting uses Windows Remoting Management (WinRM) which is Microsoft's implementation of WS-Management.
 -